-The Interdisciplinary Health Sciences Initiative catalyzes, connects, supports, and engages health sciences research on the University of Illinois at Urbana-Champaign campus.
+The Interdisciplinary Health Sciences Institute catalyzes, connects, supports, and engages health sciences research on the University of Illinois at Urbana-Champaign campus.
 To provide focus to several critical health topics, IHSI currently supports these program areas:

 Cancer Community @ Illinois—Improving Prevention, Detection, Diagnosis, and Treatment through Research